 - 1. The proposal is to deliver an affordable home for discounted sale or rent - 2.
-The proposal should be well-related to existing hamlets - 3.
+The proposal should be well-related to existing settlements and hamlets - 3.
 The property has a maximum of 3 bedrooms although up to 4 bedrooms may be considered in exceptional circumstances - 4.
-Applications to extend or otherwise enlarge these properties will not normally be supported. - 5.
+Applications to extend or otherwise enlarge these properties will not normally be supported unless material considerations indicate the development should be an exception. - 5.
 Self-build, modular off site construction and other innovative low-cost housing models are encouraged under this policy.